Solenopsis molesta: Habitat

 The habitat of Solenopsis molesta is vast, because they can survive just about anywhere.
 They can live in people's homes, in the cracks or under the floorboards.

 They can build nests anywhere, but usually near the nests of other species they steal from.
 They usually nest under rocks, in any exposed soil, or rotting logs.
 If they cannot find any of these things, then they move into another colony.
 Their nests are generally large for the ants’ size, and have tunnels that lead to another ant colony for a reliable and steady food source.

 Behavior

 Colonies of S. molesta usually have anywhere from a few hundred to a few thousand workers.
 Colonies are occasionally polygynous, with a maximum of eight queens in a single nest.
 The number of thief ants in a colony depends on the location.
-Colonies with a reliable and ready food source don't have as many workers because food is readily available.
+Colonies with a reliable and ready food source do not have as many workers because food is readily available.
 Since ants of this species are so small, they can colonize just about anywhere.
 They can live in people's homes without them ever knowing that they have an infestation of tiny ants.

 Solenopsis molesta are common in homes, and due to their small size they can easily enter sealed packages of food.
 Other thief ant colonies are inside other ant colonies.
 They then eat the food and sometimes larva of the host ants.
 They will eat just about anything, including dead animals and fungal spores, and will travel great distances in search for food.
 Once food has been found, a trail is formed from the colony to the food so the other thief ant workers can find it.

 Mating

 S. molesta queens are bigger than the workers, being four to five millimeters long.
-Mating takes place from July to late fall.
+Mating takes place from late July to early fall.
 Both the queens and S. molesta drones have wings, and mating takes place while flying.
 Queens sometimes fly with a worker or two clinging to their bodies, presumably to help out right away when the queen finds a suitable place for a colony.
 Queens can lay anywhere from 27 and 387 eggs per day, but the average number of eggs laid per day is 105.
 It takes about 52 days for an egg to become a fully mobile worker.
 Young Solenopsis molesta spends about 21 days in the larval stage when the weather is suitable.